joelsmith224/ontime/README.md

 of January only.
 The layout of the project here could probably be improved and refactored for easier readability and maintenance.
 I would also like to improve the structure of the grpahQL queries and schema's so that data that is related is stored in seperate types.
+One more thing I would improve on is that if the server cannot find the number of entries set in 'first' throws an error rather than the number of entries it did find.